cvc5/ethos/user_manual.md

 The side condition recurses over a list of constructors, which was obtained in the definition of the proof rule from applying `eo::dt_constructors` to the type of `x`.
 For each constructor `c` in this list, we prepend a disjunct `(is c x)` to a recursive call to this method.

-As part of the example, we see a particular definition of a list, called `myList`.
+As part of the example, we see a particular definition of a list, called `Tree`.
-Applying the proof rule `dt-split` to a variable `x` of type `myList` allows us to conclude that `x` must either be an application of `myCons` or `myNil`.
+Applying the proof rule `dt-split` to a variable `x` of type `Tree` allows us to conclude that `x` must either be an application of `node` or `leaf`.
-Note that the definitino of `dt-split` is applicable to *any* datatype definition, not just lists.
+Note that the definitino of `dt-split` is applicable to *any* datatype definition.
 In particular, as a second example, we see the rule applied to a term `y` of type `Color` gives us a conclusion with three disjuncts.

 ## Declaring Proof Rules